Background study of the AMoRE-pilot experiment: AMoRE-pilot Experiment

 During the AMoRE-pilot experiment, the detector system was improved twice to reduce the backgrounds.
 In this analysis, we compared the datasets from three configurations, referred to as config-1, config-2, and config-3.
 During the AMoRE-pilot, calibration measurements were performed every week for a full day.

 Figure \ref{fig:detector} shows the pictures of the detector modules used in config-1 and configs-2, and 3.

 In config-2, the wiring system of the detector module was redesigned using a Kapton-based flexible printed circuit board (PCB) \cite{hanwha} to replace the ceramic-based PCBs, the pin connectors, and the epoxy in config-1 that contain \U[238], \Th[232], and \K[40]~at levels ranging from hundreds of mBq/kg to a several Bq/kg.
 Although their masses were small, they were placed near the crystals, and their contribution to the background was not negligible.
 More details regarding the background are discussed in Section~\ref{sec:results}.
 The soldering joints were made with pure lead-tin alloy in both configurations.
 Some of the stainless steel screws near crystals were replaced with custom-made polyether ether ketone (PEEK) screws or screws made of NOSV-grade copper.
 Another important change in config-2, a stabilization heater was installed on two crystals to study the stability correction using heater pulse signals.
-The wafer-holding springs of the photon detectors were made of phosphor bronze in config-1 but replaced with copper and Teflon in config-2.
+The wafer-holding springs of the photon detectors were made of phosphor bronze in config-1 but replaced with copper and polytetrafluoroethylene (PTFE) in config-2.
 In config-3, the detector setup was kept as in config-2, but additional outer shielding of polyethylene (PE), borated-PE, and boric acid powder layers were installed to reduce the background induced by neutrons, as shown in Fig. \ref{fig:shields}.
 The description of the configurations and the major change between them are summarized in Table~\ref{tab_runs}.
-After each configuration change, some detector modules became unstable so that the useful data were acquired only for four and two detectors in configs-2 and 3, respectively.
+Responses of two detector modules went bad after removal of the pin connectors and reassembly for config-2, and two more detector modules became unusable after an accidental power outage during config-3.
+Eventually, data useful for the analysis were acquired only for four and two detectors in configs-2 and 3, respectively.
 Y2L is equipped with an air radon reduction system (RRS)~\cite{Ha:2022psk}, but it was not stable during the AMoRE-pilot, and radon-free air was supplied only for about 30\% of the config-1 data taking period as shown in Fig.~\ref{fig:conf_rn}